Rebecca of Sunnybrook Farm (1938 film): Plot

-Rebecca and her step-father, Harry, attend a singing contest to find "Miss America" in order to represent a cereal company in an advertising campaign.
+Rebecca and her stepfather, Henry Kipper (William Demarest) are among a crowd of parents and daughters hoping to win a singing contest aimed at finding "Little Miss America."
+The winner will represent a cereal company in an advertising campaign.
+The first entrant has an unappealing voice; the second girl barely begins to sing before she is silenced by "mic fright".

-While Rebecca sings, the advertising executive, Tony Kent, and the head of the cereal company listen to the contest on the radio, and fall in love with her voice.
-From his office, Tony tells his assistant, Orville, that he's heard enough [contestants].
-Misunderstanding his meaning, Orville sends Rebecca and Harry away.

-Angered by Orville's error, Tony tells Orville to find Rebecca, but she and Harry have already left the building.
-Harry then takes Rebecca to live with Rebecca's aunt, Miranda, on Sunnybrook Farm because they have, yet again, been kicked out of their apartment for non-payment of rent.
+To give Rebecca an edge, Henry attempts (unsuccessfully) to sweet-talk the station's receptionist, who is nevertheless charmed by Rebecca.
+While Rebecca sings, the ad executive, Tony Kent, and the head of the cereal company listen on the radio, and fall in love with Rebecca's voice.
+From his office, Tony tells his assistant Orville that he's heard enough - that is, he knows Rebecca is the contestant he wants.
+Misunderstanding Tony's meaning, Orville sends Rebecca and Henry away.
+Angered by Orville's error, Tony tells Orville to find Rebecca, but she and Henry have left the building.

-Rebecca meets her Aunt Miranda and cousin Gwen at Sunnybrook and decides she loves the farm and never wants to leave.
-One day, she meets a new neighbor, who happens to be Tony Kent, but they had never met in person so neither knows the other.
+Henry takes Rebecca to live with her Aunt Miranda at Sunnybrook Farm because he and Rebecca have (yet again) been evicted for non-payment of rent.
+Rebecca meets her aunt and her cousin Gwen at Sunnybrook, decides she loves the farm and never wants to leave.
+One day, she meets a new neighbor who happens to be Tony Kent, but neither knows who the other is as they had never met.
+Tony and Gwen seem to have chemistry, but Tony is seeing a singer, Lola Lee.